 So if you have just bought a new home and there is an existing smart device running the home….make sure you reset it!

-As Colorado’s, and now the country’s top retailer of Infinity Windows from Marvin, Gravina’s Window Center of Littleton could not have accomplished this without all our loyal customers.
+As Colorado’s best window dealer, and now the country’s top retailer of Infinity Windows from Marvin, Gravina’s Window Center of Littleton could not have accomplished this without all our loyal customers.
 Thank you!
 And to all our employees, thank you for your hard work and dedication.
 This demonstrates our dedication to installing the best quality windows at the absolute best value.

 We wish Gravina’s Window Center of Littleton continued success in the coming year, and look forward to working with you to bring homeowners the very best window and door replacement experience.”

-Gravina’s Window Center of Littleton has been the number one dealer in Denver year after year for Marvin Windows fiberglass replacement window, Infinity.
-For 2016, we are the number one dealer in the nation after being number two last year.
-Thank you to all of our customers and Marvin Windows and Doors.
+Gravina’s Window Center of Littleton has been the top dealer in Colorado year after year for Marvin Windows fiberglass replacement window, Infinity.

-Congrats to my Dad, Jim Gravina, and his entire team!
+Congrats to Jim Gravina, and his entire team!

 According to a 2016 survey of cost versus value done by Remodeling Magazine, replacement windows in upscale homes have a 92% return on investment.
 If you’ve been considering replacement windows in your home, now might be a good time to take action.
 Not only will you enjoy energy savings, a beautiful new look and noise reduction while you live in your home, you may recover more than 90% of your investment when you resell your home.
 That’s something to think about.

 Article found here

 A Sweat Equity Project: Andersen Narroline Window Conversion Kits